Law of the Plainsman: Production

-Filming

-The series was produced by Four Star Television and was filmed at CBS Studio Center.
+The series was produced by Four Star Television with Levy-Gardner-Laven Productions.

-Syndication as The Westerners
+Broadcast

 The show only lasted one season.
 For syndicated reruns it was grouped with three other short-lived Western series from the same company, Black Saddle starring Peter Breck, Johnny Ringo starring Don Durant and Sam Peckinpah's critically acclaimed creation, The Westerner starring Brian Keith, under the umbrella title The Westerners, with new introductions and wrap-ups by Keenan Wynn.